dotnet-fizzyy/ASP.Net-Identity/README.md

     ```

 ## Logging
-Application doesn't writes logs to files, it display logs in terminal in the following ways:
+Application does not write logs to files, it display logs in terminal in the following ways:
 1. Local run via IDE;
 2. Docker;